sergiibielskyi/parking/README.md

   - Simulate sensor data.
   - Use Logic App to route the message
   - Notification to Teams - Create the record in Cosmos DB

+In this workshop you will:

+Deploy and configure
+  1. Setup and configure Digital Twin service in Azure
+  2. Grant permissions to your application
+  3. Modify a Digital Twins application
+  4. Execute provision your parking places

+Configure UDF
+  5. Define conditions to Digital Twin.
+  6. Create a user-defined function (UDF).
+  7. Simulate sensor data using application.
+  8. Get results of a user-defined function.

+Configure Logic App for routing
+  9. Configure Event Hub
+  10. Configure Cosmos DB for keeping telemetry
+  11. Configure Teams channel for notification
+  13. Build Logic App with routing
+  14. Testing the application and notification